AliouneDiouf/MyoCoach/README.md

 * :five: Transfer the MyoCoach program to the Arduino card

 After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.
-The code that launches the application is the python app.py file.
+The code that launches the application is the python **app.py** file.
 You must now make your code automatic when starting the raspberry pi and make your rapsberry pi an access point to generate a hotspot at startup.

-* :six: Make your code automatic when starting the raspberry pi
+* :six: Make the  automatic on startup

 **:six:  Install the Desktop GUI**